Adamouization/Adamouization.github.io/source/_posts/first-triathlon.md

 # Motivation

 Despite training for a couple of half-marathons (one in 2022 and one in 2023) and picking up knee injuries along the way, I wanted to find a new way to challenge myself that didn’t involve only running.
-So, another half-marathon, or even a full one, were out of the question).
+So, another half-marathon, or even a full one, were out of the question.

 When brainstorming what new challenge I could chase, I thought about an old goal I had of one day completing a full-distance IronMan (140.6 miles).
 But that would not have been a wise choice given the enormous volume of training required to complete this kind of event coupled with my lack of experience in this sport.
 So I researched shorter-distance triathlons, and settled on the Olympic distance as it seemed to be right balance of challenge.